- The electronics market of India is one of the largest in the world and is anticipated to reach USD 400 billion by 2020.

 - Available for the entire value chain of electronics products under 44 verticals.

-- Incentives available for 10 years from the date of receipt of Initial application.
+- Incentives are available for 10 years from the date of receipt of Initial application.

 Electronics Development Fund